eugenia1984/english/free_code_camp_english/09-learn-how-to-discuss-roles-and-responsabilities.md

 The Present Perfect tense negative form is used to talk about things that have not happened at any time up until now.
 It's formed using **have not** or **has not** (**haven't/hasn't**) followed by **the past participle of the verb**.

 For example: ``I haven't finished my homework yet``. or ``She hasn't called me back``.

 ---

+##  in + someone's early/late + numbers

+The structure in + someone's early/late + numbers is used to talk about a person's age without specifying exactly how old they are.

+Examples:

+``My brother is in his early 20``s.
+This gives a general idea that he is at the beginning of his twenties without specifying the exact age.

+``My aunt is in her late 50s``.
+It suggests she is towards the end of her fifties, close to turning 60, but doesn't say the precise age.

+---